Home is where the heart is, but a house without insulation can be an uncomfortable place to live. In fact, there are many types of insulation

 It’s also available in everything from sheeting to panels, cardboard, plastic film, and even bubbles, making it versatile.

 These types of insulation are best used in unfinished walls and ceilings.
-Consider making use of them during renovations, especially ones that take place over a number of months or years.
-In fact, reflective foils are ideal as an underlay in place of plastic underlay.
+Consider making use of them during renovations, especially ones that take place over several months or years.
+Reflective foils are ideal as an underlay in place of plastic underlay.

 As we mentioned earlier, every home is unique.